blorente/GSoC-proposals/macventure.md

 A more complete list of projects can be found in [my portfolio][12].

-I don't have mastery over C++, but the side-projects I've done and the fluency on C and Java that I aquired at University allow me to understand most of the complicated concepts with ease.
+I don't have mastery over C++, but the side-projects I've done and the fluency on C and Java that I acquired at University allow me to understand most of the complicated concepts with ease.

 ## Past Contributions to ScummVM
-- Draft of  the MinGW64 compile guide for [the wiki.](http://wiki.scummvm.org/index.php/Compiling_ScummVM/MinGW-w64)
+- Draft of  the MinGW64 compilation guide for [the wiki.](http://wiki.scummvm.org/index.php/Compiling_ScummVM/MinGW-w64)
 - [Pull Request (688)](https://github.com/scummvm/scummvm/pull/688)

 ## References

-[1]: Shadowgate was the first "first person RPG" of it's kind. http://www.zojoi.com/shadowgate_macventure/ (description, second paragraph).
+[1]: Shadowgate was the first "first person RPG" of its kind. http://www.zojoi.com/shadowgate_macventure/ (description, second paragraph).
 [2]: http://seancode.com/webventure/formats.html
 [3]: https://github.com/blorente/webventure/blob/master/engine.js
 [4]: https://github.com/blorente/webventure/blob/master/graphics.js